Moises Padilla: Demographics

+Languages

 Hiligaynon is the main language of Moises Padilla followed by Cebuano.
 Tagalog and English are also used.

+Religion

 Majority of the people in the municipality are Christians.

 Economy

 Sugarcane, rice, corn, root crops, lumber, and livestock are the main produce of the town.

 Transportation

 Regular trips of bus and other utility vehicles to and from Bacolod, Canlaon in Negros Oriental, and Cebu City.